Our Culture Principles

 Not all about the money: We do not measure success purely financially.

-6. We are systematic
+7. We are systematic

-Repeatable results: We design systems to have predictable and repeatable results through the use of processes.
+Achieve repeatable results: We design systems to have predictable and repeatable results through the use of processes.
 We try to understand cause and effect by being data-driven to avoid flukes.

 Learn from mistakes: We will make mistakes, but we shouldn’t make them twice.
-We codify our lessons learned in our processes.
+We codify lessons learned in our processes.

-Balancing act: Being too systematic or systematic too early can be as bad as not being systematic due to the overhead it can introduce.
+Perform a balancing act: Being too systematic or systematic too early can be as bad as not being systematic due to the overhead it can introduce.
 We are conscious of the balance between being systematic and being pragmatic.
 We try to learn from doing things before we build a hypothetical system around it.

-7. We value well-being
+8. We value well-being

 Sometimes overworked, not always: While there will be days where we're overworked, we should be at a reasonable load more often than not.
 We should take time off to relax and recharge.